mamort/serendip/README.txt

         with the sorting, paging and filtering parameters.
       - Allows you to bookmark any result.

-- Autocomplete on the search input box using a spesific Solr field

-- Spelling suggestions (ie "Did you mean") using the Solr spellchecking component

 - Sort results ascending/descending based on Solr fields.
 Possible to display/use multiple sort fields.

 - Display highlighted results (based on any Solr field) with easy configuration.